codersclub/emlog.ml/docs/plugin.md

 doAction('save_log', $id);
 ```

-This function is built into the emlog core code and is the legendary plug-in mounting point.
+This function is built into the Emlog core code and is the legendary plug-in mounting point.
 This function has a fixed parameter: $hook, which is the name of the action to be performed,
 other parameters can be passed in sequentially when calling this function, and the function will automatically send it to the hook function.